siweihu/game_design/README.md

-# USC CSCI 526 - Unity Course Demos
+# CSCI 526 - Unity Course Demos

 This repository collects playable prototypes made during the **USC CSCI 526** course.
 ⚠️ These are **simple demos** for coursework, not polished games.